MagicLu550/jvav/README.md

 just a joke,don't take it seriously.Besides, this one has no technical content

+You can make any comments on grammar changes
 ## About Jvav

 Jvav is a very low performance programming language, its syntax is so bad,